DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Once you arrive at your new state of residence, apply for a new driver's license and vehicle registration as soon as possible.
 While Rhode Island allows new state residents 30 days to update these documents, each state has slightly different rules.

-Generally, you can apply for a new license and vehicle registration by visiting the nearest branch of the Department of Motor Vehicles, Department of Transportation, or Department of Revenue during regular business hours.
+Generally, you can apply for a new license and vehicle registration by visiting the nearest branch of the Division of Motor Vehicles during regular business hours.
 In most cases, no appointment is necessary.
 However, you may want to call ahead anyway to inquire about proof of identity document requirements and payment for any applicable fees.